ctgjdw/node-auth-server/readme.md

 >- User refreshes tokens

 2\.
-The subsystem will also act as an account management server.
+The server will also act as an account management server.
 All functions related to user accounts can be performed here.
 This includes but not limited to:

 >- Reset Password
 >- CRUD Account Details